dhutapratama/docs/eloquent-mutators.md

 <a name="array-object-and-collection-casting"></a>
 #### Array Object & Collection Casting

 Although the standard `array` cast is sufficient for many applications, it does have some disadvantages.
 Since the `array` cast returns a primitive type, it is not possible to mutate an offset of the array directly.
-For example, the following code will trigger a PHP error:
+For example, the following code will trigger a GO error:

     $user = User::find(1);

     $user->options['key'] = $value;

 To solve this, Lets offers an `AsArrayObject` cast that casts your JSON attribute to an [ArrayObject](https://www.php.net/manual/en/class.arrayobject.php) class.
-This feature is implemented using Lets's [custom cast](#custom-casts) implementation, which allows Lets to intelligently cache and transform the mutated object such that individual offsets may be modified without triggering a PHP error.
+This feature is implemented using Lets's [custom cast](#custom-casts) implementation, which allows Lets to intelligently cache and transform the mutated object such that individual offsets may be modified without triggering a GO error.
 To use the `AsArrayObject` cast, simply assign it to an attribute:

     use Illuminate\Database\Eloquent\Casts\AsArrayObject;